crankycyclops/DiscountCodeUrl/README.md

 This is a server side issue, not something on the client side.
 If, for example, you request http://store.url/path/to/page/discount/TESTCODE in one browser, the cookie header won't be sent.
 Then, if you request that exact same URL in another browser, the cookie will be set, even though it's the first time the page has been requested in that other browser.

 It's a really weird issue, and right now, I'm kind of at a loss.
 For now, to work around this issue, you can "prime" the module by requesting coupon code URLs you know you're going to share at least once.
 Doing so will ensure that the next time someone browses to that URL, the module works as expected.
+If you clear the cache, you'll have to "prime" the URL again.

 I'm working on it...